 Be wary of high pressure tactics.
 You can always ask a telemarketer to mail you information.
 If they are legitimate, they will be willing to do this.
-Lottery tickets cannot be sold over the phone.

 Scammers may impersonate a company you do business with.
 If you get a call requesting payment on an existing account or asking you to verify your credit card information, hang up and call the number listed on your statement or credit card.